By Ryan Myers on Sep 12, 2017 1:00:41 AM

 The most important thing to understand about researching people and companies via social media is that these accounts are all about building relationships first.

-If you focus too much on sales, people see right through you.
+If you focus too much on sales in your cold outreach, people see right through you.

 That’s why I recommend that, no matter what information that you find, it’s important to not come across as intrusive or creepy.
 By this, I mean that you shouldn’t get on the phone with someone and make specific comments about what they post on social media.

-With that said, you can still come up with a ton of useful information without scaring off your prospects.
+With that said, you can still come up with a ton of useful information without scaring off your cold outreach prospects.

 Businesses and organizations are using social media at every single level, and here are a few ways that you can leverage these accounts to your advantage: